-Rasgas II is backed by 20-year-plus take-or-pay SPAs with Petronet, Edison, Endesa and Distrigas with distribution into India, Spain, Italy and Belgium respectively - all LNG hungry markets and which will account for around 88% of RasGas II capacity.
+Rasgas II is backed by 20 year-plus take-or-pay SPAs with Petronet, Edison, Endesa and Distrigas with distribution into India, Spain, Italy and Belgium respectively - all LNG hungry markets and which will account for around 88% of RasGas II capacity.
 The remaining 12% will be sold into the spot market, a risk that QP and ExxonMobil have demonstrated does not concern them by entering a 20-year ship-or-pay capacity subscription agreement with Fluxys (owner of the Zeebrugge LNG terminal in Belgium).

-At time of signing RasGas 3 did not have SPAs in place.
-However, RasGas had signed heads of agreement with CPC in Taiwan for 3.0 mtpa of RasGas 3 offtake and the base case sees an ExxonMobil affiliate buying the entire train 6 and 7 capacity from 2008 onwards on a 25-year take-or-pay basis for shipment into the US market.
+RasGas 3 does not have SPAs in place yet but has signed heads of agreement with CPC in Taiwan for 3.0 mtpa and features a base case that sees an ExxonMobil affiliate buying the entire train 6 and 7 capacity from 2008 onwards on a 25-year take-or-pay basis for shipment into the US market.